webex/webex-js-sdk/packages/widget-message-meet/README-USAGE.md

 ### Build from Source

 1. Follow these instructions to checkout and build the SDK <https://github.com/ciscospark/spark-js-sdk/blob/master/README.md>
+1. Be sure to run `npm install` and `npm run bootstrap` from the root of the sdk repo.
+You will want to run this ever time you pull down any new upates for the sdk.
 1. From the root of the sdk repo, run the following to build the widget:

   ```sh